creoapp/documentation/docs/drafts/assets.md

 An asset is a resource needed at some point by your application.
 Common assets are images, sounds, movies and in general any other document.
 The Assets folder represents the central repository for all your resources.
 Just drop a resource from the Finder to the Assets folder in order to automatically have it copied into your Creo project.
+For common resources like images, sounds and movies, Creo offers a real-time preview (and play) directly from within the Assets folder.

 ![Creo App](images/creo_assets_1.png)